Project Description

 Clare Leader Forum Session 1:

-After the exploratory drawing we did an exercise where I put up questions statements on the walls and asked the group to respond to these post-it notes and stick them onto the prompts.
-I like this methodology as it is quite achievable as a task- post-its are small and not intimidating to fill :) See photos of the primos and post-its bellow.
+After the exploratory drawing we did an exercise where I put up questions and statements on the walls and asked the group to respond to these using post-it notes and sticking them onto the prompts.
+I like this methodology as it is quite achievable as a task- post-its are small and not intimidating to fill :) See photos of the pages and post-its bellow.
 We had just enough time to talk through these and quickly discuss before the session finished.
 It was powerful exercise and helped me understand on a more expansive level some of the main feelings the group have.

 Clare Leader Forum Session 2: